 Additionally, management assesses quantitative factors by comparing revenue projections of the deployed digital displays to actual financial results.
 In 2023, it was determined that our MTA transit revenue recovery had stalled since our MTA transit revenue did not meet our revenue expectations, and as of June 30, 2023, our revenue pacing and outlook for the remainder of 2023 reflected a continued decline in MTA transit revenues as compared to our 2023 forecast due to the underperformance across the MTA transit system.
 Accordingly, in the second quarter of 2023, we updated our revenue projections to reflect no growth in 2023 followed by 5% to 10% growth throughout the remainder of the Amended Term of the MTA Agreement.
-As a result of the reduced revenue forecast and reduced time remaining on the Amended Term of the MTA Agreement, we did not expect to recoup any Prepaid MTA equipment deployment costs throughout the remainder of the Amended Term of the MTA agreement costs to Intangible Assets.
-We then reviewed our MTA long-lived asset group to determine if there was a triggering event for impairment, noting that we were then projecting negative aggregate undiscounted cash flows of approximately \$50.0 million through the remainder of the Amended Term of 2023, we recorded an impairment charge of \$443.1 million, representing all of our MTA long-lived asset group.
+As a result of the reduced revenue forecast and reduced time remaining on the Amended Term of the MTA Agreement, we did not expect to recoup any Prepaid MTA equipment deployment costs throughout the remainder of the Amended Term of the MTA Agreement.
+As a result, in the second quarter of 2023, we reclassified \$385.0 million of Prepaid MTA equipment deployment costs to Intangible Assets.
+We then reviewed our MTA long-lived asset group to determine if there was a triggering event for impairment, noting that we were then projecting negative aggregate undiscounted cash flows of approximately \$50.0 million through the remainder of the Amended Term of the MTA Agreement.
+Consequently, in the second quarter of 2023, we recorded an impairment charge of \$443.1 million, representing all of our MTA long-lived asset group.